cvnlab/TDM/README.md

   https://www.youtube.com/watch?v=Sz13i-9EtmA
 The video is quite comprehensive in what it covers and discusses.

-Terms of use: This content is licensed under a Creative Commons Attribution 3.0 Unported License (http://creativecommons.org/licenses/by/3.0/us/).
-You are free to share and adapt the content as you please, under the condition that you cite the appropriate manuscript (see below).
+Terms of use: This content is licensed under a BSD 3-Clause License.

 If you use TDM in your research, please cite the following pre-print:
   Kay K, Jamison KW, Zhang R, and Ugurbil K (2019)